-In April 2017 Elenia Oy's subsidiary Elenia Finance Oyj issued EUR 138.5 million notes, from which EUR 78.5 million mature in 2028 and EUR 60.0 million in 2032.
-In September 2017 Elenia Finance Oyj issued EUR 75 million bonds, which mature in 2034.
-Elenia Finance Oyj used the proceeds of the notes and bonds to make an equity investment in Elenia Finance (SPPS) S.à.r.l., its wholly owned subsidiary.
-Elenia Finance (SPPS) then lent the amount of the proceeds to Elenia Holdings through a subordinated profit-participating security (the SPPS).
+In June 2018 Elenia Oy's subsidiary Elenia Finance Oyj issued EUR 161.0 million bonds, which mature in 2035.
+Elenia Finance Oyj used the proceeds of the notes and bonds to make an equity investment in Elenia Finance (SPPS) S.à r.l., its wholly owned subsidiary.
+Elenia Finance (SPPS) then lent the amount of the proceeds to Elenia Holdings S.à r.l. through a subordinated profit-participating security (the SPPS).
 Elenia Holdings used the amounts under the SPPS to subscribe for additional equity in Elenia Oy.
 The proceeds were used for general corporate purposes, to repay Elenia Oy's drawn bank debt and to finance investments.

 The bonds are listed on London Stock Exchange.
-Elenia Oy, Elenia Heat Oy and Elenia Palvelut Oy have given EUR 1,528.5 million joint guarantees relating to the loans from financial institutions, bonds and notes.
+Elenia Oy, Elenia Heat Oy and Elenia Palvelut Oy have given EUR 1,689.5 million joint guarantees relating to the loans from financial institutions, bonds and notes.
 The Group's financial structure has financial covenants relating to interest cover and leverage.
 The covenants are typical in corresponding arrangements.
-There were no covenant breaches in 2017.
+There were no covenant breaches in 2018.
 Elenia Finance Oyj monitors the financial markets in order to carry out loan refinancing at an appropriate time, ahead of the due date of the current loans.